-- paste the URL into the “URL” space
+- Paste the URL into the “URL” textbook

 And you’re done.
 It’s that simple!
 And you can always edit or remove the link later on, if you need to do so.

-Here’s a quick tutorial about how to do add images:
+Here’s a quick tutorial about how to add images:

-- When you decide you want to add an image to a post, click either on the button with the camera/music notes and the words “Add Media” that is on the top left of the editing box (you can also.
-Remember that your image will show up within the post wherever your cursor is when you click “Add Media.”
+- Remember that your image will show up within the post wherever your cursor is when you click “Add Media.”
 So if you want to insert the image in the middle of your post, make sure to put it there.

-- If you are choosing a file from your computer, you can then browse for it (the same you would if you were uploading an attachment to an e-mail) by clicking “Upload Files” (if you add to the Media Library first, you can also select your image from there).
+- If you are choosing a file from your device, you can then browse for it, the same you would if you were uploading an attachment to an e-mail, by clicking “Upload Files.”
+If you add to the Media Library first, you can also select your image from there).